dtoconnor/UCL_DWave_Summer_School/README.md

  ![Degenerate Hamiltonian](degenerate_problem.png)

-Programme this system using the graphical interface.
-Set all eight couplers to -1, the local fields on the four ring spins to +1 and the local fields on the four ancilla spins to -1.
+Using ``degenerate_Hamiltonian.py``, set all eight couplers to -1, the local fields on the four ring spins to +1 and the local fields on the four ancilla spins to -1.
 You should find 17 ground states, of which one seems not to occur very frequently.
 (You might need to run this a few times and keep a tally!)
 This so-called “isolated” state (in which all eight spins point in the same direction) can only be accessed from the other 16 states by classical thermal fluctuations.
 In other words the fact that the isolated state does not occur very often supports the conclusion that quantum mechanics is playing a role in the D-Wave machine.

 Now, as a control experiment, we want to increase the role of classical thermal fluctuations to see what happens to the isolated state.
-This you can do by changing all the values of the couplers to -0.1 and the local fields to ±0.1.
+This you can do by changing the thermal control parameter *alpha* such that it scales all the values of the couplers and the local fields to ±0.1.
 This reduces the energy scale of the entire Hamiltonian.
 Since the D-Wave machine sits at a fixed temperature (around 20 mK), the net effect is to increase the effect of thermal fluctuations.
 What happens to the isolated state now?